PhongTong/How-to-CAD-Siemens-NX/README.md

 ### Session 6: Variable Tables and Equations!
 (Thursday, January 23)

-**Objective:** In this session, we'll investigate two often underappreciated yet extremely useful tools, variable tables and equations.
+**Objective:** In this session, we'll investigate two often underappreciated yet extremely useful tools, parameter tables and equations/expressions.
 These tools allow the user to create various configurations of the same model, depending on specific needs.
 Session 6’s goals include:
-* Changing names of sketches an features under the feature tree.
-* Learning how to create equations and incorporate them into a design table.
+* Learning how to create equations and incorporate them into a parameter table.
 * Creating configurations of the same model.

 **Session Activity:** Using the tools learned on Session 6, we’ll design a variety of items, including:
-* A wooden [toy train](https://m.media-amazon.com/images/I/71jmh8IR6jL.jpg) with tracks (with different configurations for the track lengths and the trains)!
+* A wooden [toy train](https://m.media-amazon.com/images/I/71jmh8IR6jL.jpg) with tracks (with different configurations for the trains and wagons)!

 **Session Recordings:**
 * Asynchronous: To be posted.